Law Offices of

 Northern California Diagnostic Laboratories, Inc, et al. v.
 Neutronics Enterprises, Inc., et al. Northern District of California Case No. C-03-1563 VRW.
 Mr. Kleven began as plaintiffs' co-counsel and ultimately handled all aspects of this case involving claims for patent infringement, defamation, breach of contract and related claims, which settled prior to trial in 2006.

 Nizam-Aldine v.
-City of Oakland, Alameda county superior court Case Nos.
+City of Oakland, Alameda county Superior Court Case Nos.
 650555-8, 650556-7.
-Mr. Kleven handled all aspects of this defamation case at the trial and appelate levels.
+Mr. Kleven handled all aspects of this defamation case at the trial and appellate levels.
 Following a lengthy trial, a jury awarded plaintiffs $775,000, though the First District reversed the judgment.
 (47 Cal.
 App.
 4th 364.)
 The case ultimately settled.

 Weller v.
 American broadcasting Companies, Inc., Marin county Superior Court Case No. 120451.
 Mr. Kleven handled most of the pre-trial discovery and motion practice in this defamation case.
 A jury awarded plaintiffs $2.3 million, which was affirmed on appeal.
 (232 Cal.
 App 3d.
 991.)